-There are several levels and types of monitoring available to volunteers.
-Our participants come from many walks of life and participate for different reasons.
-Check out the different types of monitroing below.
+There are several levels and types of monitoring available to volunteers to accommodate participants with different backgrounds and interests.
+Check out the different types of monitoring below.

-Tier 1 Monitoring is our first stage of monitoring to give baseline data used for education and screening.
+Tier 1 Monitoring is our first stage of monitoring.
+This monitoring provides baseline data used for education and screening.

 Tier 2 Monitoring is the advanced stage.
-Dedicated volunteers who consistently monitor their sites or those with a background in environmental monitoring may progress to Tier 2 if interested.
+Dedicated volunteers who consistently monitor their sites or those with a background in environmental monitoring, may progress to Tier 2 if they are interested.

 These volunteers work with local watershed coordinators or Utah Division of Water Quality scientists to collect high quality data for assessment purposes.
-Tier 2 volunteers may accompany the watershed coordinator on their sampling trips to provide an extra hand or may help with other projects as needed.
-Learn more.
+Tier 2 volunteers may accompany the watershed coordinator on their sampling trips to provide an extra hand or help with other projects as needed.